ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

+#### Fab 14, 2022 (Day 42): Raiden Network

+Raiden is a smart contract for off-chain scaling.
+It enables low-fee, and instant ether transfer between nodes.

 #### Fab 13, 2022 (Day 41): Lightning Network Scalability

 Lightning network can enable bitcoin to handle 10,000s of transactions per second (tps), the default of which is 3.